Generalized Orthogonal Procrustes Problem under Arbitrary Adversaries: Proofs

-Before we proceed to the main proof, we first introduce a few notations.
-Note that the value of~\eqref{def:od} and~\eqref{def:bm} remains the same if we multiply $\BS\in\St(d,p)^{\otimes n}$ by another orthogonal matrix from the right side\footnote{If $p=d$, $\St(d,p) = \Od(d)$.}.
-We remove this ambiguity by using the following distance for two elements $\BX$ and $\BY\in\RR^{nd\times p}$ by
+Before we proceed to the proof, we first introduce a few notations and two useful theorems that will be used later.
+The distance {$d_F(\cdot,\cdot)$ in~\eqref{def:df}} can be computed exactly by using

-where the minimizer $\BQ =\PP(\BY^{\top}\BX)$ is given in~\eqref{def:proj}.
-One can verify~\eqref{def:df} is indeed a distance and satisfies triangle inequality.
-The distance $d_F(\cdot,\cdot)$ can be computed exactly by using

 where $\|\cdot\|_*$ denotes the matrix nuclear norm, i.e., the sum of singular values.
-In particular, if $\BX$ and $\BY$ are both in $\St(d,p)^{\otimes n}$, then
+In particular, if $\BX$ and $\BY$ are both in $\Od(d)^{\otimes n}$, then